dfield007/slidingWindows/README.md

 ### How to install

+Written for Python 2.7.
 Simply place the script and all required input files in a common directory.
 Python modules required include: re, sys, getopt, itertools, os, math.

 Ideally place this in a directory included in your PATH.
 See online how to edit your PATH